Art in the Library

-Reference Desk: At the reference desk you can ask questions, get help with research, request books from other libraries, get assistance in using books, computers, and reference materials here.
-The Reference Desk is marked on map as 1.
+At the reference desk you can ask questions, get help with research, request books from other libraries, and get assistance in using books, computers, and reference materials.
+The location of the Reference Desk is marked on the map as number 1.

-Restrooms: Men's and women's restrooms are located near the library entrance, on the right as you walk in.
+Men's and women's restrooms are located near the library entrance, on the right as you walk in.
 A child-sized restroom is available in the Children's Room.
-Restrooms are accessible to wheelchair users and feature hand rails.
+Restrooms are accessible to wheelchair users and feature hand rails and Braille signage.

-Science Fiction: the Science Fiction, Mystery, and Western genres are shelved as smaller collections in the fiction area.
+The Science Fiction, Mystery, and Western genres are shelved as smaller collections in the fiction area.
 As you approach the Children's Room down the Fiction aisle, Science Fiction is on your right.
 Look at the small white signs on the ends of the shelves to find the correct section.
-(Marked on map as 6.)
+(The genre fiction area is marked on the map as number 6.)

-Story Room: This little room is used for cozy story times, and features stepped floor seating and a built-in puppet stage.
-It is marked on map as 7.
+This little room is used for cozy story times, and features stepped floor seating and a built-in puppet stage.
+You will find it just inside the entry to the children's room, the first door on your right.
+The Story Room is marked on the map as number 7.

-Word Processing Stations: These stations are located in the seating area west of the Reference Desk.
-These computer stations allow you more time and feature a range of useful software including word processing, résumé software, and spreadsheets.
-They do not connect to the Internet.
-You may print from these stations.
-Pay for your prints at the Reference Desk.
-A typewriter is also located in this area.
+These stations are located in the seating area west of the Reference Desk.
+These computer stations allow you more time, and feature a range of useful software including word processing, résumé software, and spreadsheets.
+The word processing computers do not connect to the Internet.
+Bring a USB flash drive or thumb drive to save your work and/or transfer it to the Internet.
+If you don't have a USB drive, they are available at the Serendipity Bookstore on the second floor of the library and cost less than five dollars.
+You may print from the Word Processing stations.
+Pay for your prints at the Reference Desk, 10 cents per page.